 Leave it to gather dust and clutter and it will become an eyesore, but curate it elegantly and it will instantly lift a room.
 Leaving its surface empty is a missed opportunity, too, to create a wonderful vignette.

-Here, we’ve put together console table styling solutions to add to your collection of living room ideas for a space that’s elegant, appealing, and individual in its design.
+Here, we’ve put together console table styling solutions for your entryway table decor and to add to your collection of living room ideas for a space that’s elegant, appealing, and individual in its design.

 How to style a console table

-We asked some of the world's best interior designers for their top five rules on decorating a console table in a living room or entryway for impact – ideal for your arsenal of hallway ideas.
+We asked some of the world's best interior designers for their top five rules on decorating a console table for impact – ideal for your arsenal of entryway ideas.

 Consider working with a theme for the objects on a console table for a cohesive look.
 Here, an antiqued glass mirror takes center stage, with a range of objets in a range of natural tones displayed casually, but deliberately.

 Pieces that don’t take the same cue prevent the whole from looking over the top, and create a frame for the display.

 5. Opt for a pair of table lamps